koyeb/example-rust-actix-with-websockets/readme.md

 ## Sending The Test File

-Currently, when a client sends text to the server, through the WebSocket, we're echoing it back to the client.
+Currently, if a client were to send text to the server, through the WebSocket, we'd echo it back to them.
 But, we aren't concerned with the text that is sent over the socket.
-Whatever the client sends, we'll respond with the test file.
+Whatever the client sends, we'll respond with the test file, since that's the sole purpose of our server.
 So, let's update the `Text` case in the `handle()` function to do that:

 ```rust
 // ...